apache/spark/docs/start.rst

     airflow scheduler

     # visit localhost:8080 in the browser and use the admin account you just
     # created to login.
-Enable the example dag in the home page
+Enable the example_bash_operator dag in the home page

 Upon running these commands, Airflow will create the ``$AIRFLOW_HOME`` folder and lay an "airflow.cfg" file with defaults that get you going fast.
 You can